 There is an outdoor dining area by the poolside on the right, but we didn’t get the chance to eat there.

-That night we enjoyed dinner cooked by the chef in the traditions of the kitchen of King Bharmal of Rajasthan.
+That night we enjoyed a meal of many courses cooked by the chef in the traditions of the kitchen of King Bharmal of Rajasthan.
 After the sun has set, we are led to the diwans with the Amer Fort Wall in the background.
 We’re not used to sitting in this cross-legged style for dinner, and the parents take some time to get adjusted.

 The salt and pepper shakers are quite interesting too, and we spend some time taking pics of those while we wait for our starters in the super cool evening air.
 Because it’s located in the hills away from the city, the evenings are much more cooler here.
 Perfect for bonfire dinners!